0x4D44/mdsol/README.md

-# Klondike Solitaire (Win32/Rust)
+# Solitaire (Win32/Rust)

-Native Windows Klondike Solitaire implemented with Rust and Win32 APIs via the `windows` crate.
+Native Windows Solitaire implemented with Rust and Win32 APIs via the `windows` crate.
 Ships as a single EXE with embedded resources.

 ## Build